University Sponsored Programs for Children and Youth

-Programs - ongoing or planned events that are designed to include children and youth such as camps, lessons, workshops, clubs, teams, projects, practices, tours, or open-houses.
+Programs - all events, operations or activities designed for the participation children and youth such as camps, lessons, workshops, clubs, teams, projects, practices, tours, or open-houses.

-The term "programs" does not include: 1) Single performances or events open to the general public that are not targeted toward children and youth (such as varsity athletic competitions, plays, concerts).
-2) Regularly scheduled classes or activities designed primarily for enrolled students or student recruits who are age 17 and above.
+The term "programs" does not include: 1) Single performances or events open to the general public that are not targeted toward children and youth (such as intercollegiate athletic competitions, plays, concerts); 2) Regularly scheduled classes or activities designed primarily for enrolled students or student recruits who are age 17 and above; .

 University Sponsored - a program sponsored by a department of the university or otherwise offered by university employees as part of their employment at the university.

 A person whose criminal background check and/or sex offender registry check includes a record of sexually based offenses or crimes against children is not eligible to work as a volunteer or employee for University Sponsored Programs.
-If criminal background reports include a record of other offenses, programs should consult the appropriate offices (campus Human Resources office, Legal Counsel or the University Police Chief) to determine if those offenses should preclude participation.
+If criminal background reports include a record of other offenses, programs will consult the appropriate offices (University Human Resources, Legal Counsel or the University Police Chief) to determine if those offenses should preclude participation.

 Programs that are discrete, occasional events for which a large number of volunteers are essential, may elect to adopt measures and safeguards instead of background checks for the one-time volunteers (for example, Science Olympiads, children's reading/activity days).
-The measures adopted must include requirements that the volunteers be working in public places, not alone with children and youth and be supervised by a background-checked person.
+The measures adopted must include requirements that the volunteers work only in public places, not alone with children and youth, and be supervised by a background-checked person.
 Programs must compile the names and addresses of the volunteers prior to the event and check the names against the sex offender registry.
 Volunteers must then present photo identification to be checked at the event.

 Units sponsoring programs that include children and youth must maintain an up-to-date list of those programs.
-Such list should include each program's dates, times, locations, attendance (age range and number of participants) and a program contact, so that in the event of an emergency, consideration may be given to the possible presence of children and youth on campus, and the appropriate course of action to address their health and safety.
+The list will include each program's dates, times, locations, attendance (age range and number of participants) and a program contact.
+Iin the event of an emergency, the university will be aware of the presence of children and youth on campus and may take the appropriate course of action to address their health and safety.

-Academic and administrative supervisors are responsible for ensuring that programs are in compliance.
+Academic and administrative supervisors are responsible for ensuring that programs are in compliance with this provision.